CloudLabsAI-Azure/Migrate-and-Secure-Workloads/labguide/hol1-exe2-discover-assess-workloads-with-appliance.md

-# HOL 1: Migrate Windows and Linux Servers to Azure

-Duration: 25 minutes

-## Exercise 2: Discover and Assess On-premises Workloads to set up your environment on Azure to Migrate Servers
+# HOL 1 - Exercise 2: Discover and Assess On-premises Workloads to set up your environment on Azure to Migrate Servers

+## Lab overview

+Azure Migrate is the Powerful tool which helps in assessing the machines readiness to migrate the Azure. this tool helps in migrate the machines from on premise,hyper-v and different cloud providers.

+## Lab scenario
+In this HOL, you will learn how to create a migration assessment, using the Azure Migrate dependency visualization, right-sizing of on-premises resources.

+## Lab objectives (Duration: 25 minutes)

+In this lab, you will complete the following tasks:
++ Task 1: Create a migration assessment.
++ Task 2: Configure dependency visualization.

 ### Task 1: Create a migration assessment